 Zen Practice and Zen Training

 Work has always had a special place in Zen Buddhism.
-Suzuki Roshi, the founder of San Francisco Zen Center, continued Zen’s “chop wood, carry water” tradition by teaching that work was as important to Tassajara’s practice as meditation.
+Suzuki Roshi continued Zen’s “chop wood, carry water” tradition by teaching that work was as important to Tassajara’s practice as meditation.
 Immersion in a Buddhist kitchen involves wholehearted engagement in the tasks at hand, as well as attention to detail and a commitment to maintaining a harmonious workplace.
 Apprentices have the opportunity to learn how to apply Buddhist principles in the day-to-day practice of offering food.

 Apprentices learn and develop their craft by taking part in the work necessary to produce three guest meals, three student meals and one picnic-style lunch buffet, feeding 150 guests and students every day.
 As the primary kitchen staff, apprentices are responsible for food preparation, washing dishes and creating student meals.
 There are also opportunities to assist cooks in making guest meals and to help prepare the daily picnic lunch.